KenPainter/GenLogic/docs/installation-and-usage/20-cli-usage.md

   --dry-run
 ```

-This outputs the SQL statements that would be executed without actually running them.
+This outputs the SQL statements that would be executed without running them.

 ## Schema File Format